Union Hand-Roasted Coffee: History

 After some time, Jeremy and Steven left in 2000.
 In 2001, they founded private company Union Coffee Roasters and in 2007, it was rebranded to Union Hand-Roasted Coffee.

 By 2005, the company was producing 11 different lines, four of which were special editions and seven of which were for sale in Sainsbury's, Asda, the Co-op and Somerfield.

 In 2015, Union refreshed their brand to help "share the joy of good coffee".
 As part of this, they created a new company logo, revamped and rationalised their coffee range for Waitrose and Ocado and launched a new coffee subscription service known as CoffeeClub.

-Certification Attained

-The UK specialty coffee roaster and direct trade pioneer has become the most recent coffee company to acquire the highly sought-after B Corp certification in recognition of its commitment to moral and sustainable business practises.
-A statement announcing Union Hand Roasted Coffee's B Corp status.
-The UK-based specialty coffee roaster and direct trade pioneer scored an astounding 106.3 out of a possible 200 points in recognition of its long-standing commitment to ethical commerce, environmental sustainability, and community-minded company practises.

-Companies are certified as B Corps when they successfully complete a stringent audit process in five categories—governance, employees, community, environment, and customers—and obtain an overall score of 80.
-According to B Corp, over 4,900 companies have already received worldwide certification, with the typical company obtaining a score of 50.9.

 On The High Street

 Union Coffee supplies wholesale specialty coffee and barista training Gail's Artisan Bakery, Brasserie Blanc and Peach Pubs.